 Networking tips: How MBA students can build connections effectively

 An article published by LinkedIn states that 80% of professionals consider networking important to their career success and more than 60% of professionals find that with regular communication their professional network gives them more opportunities.
-Career networking involves building contacts that will support you in your job search and will help you meet your career goals.
+Networking involves building contacts that will support you in your job search and will help you meet your career goals.

 The peers, professors, and business leaders you meet in business school are some of the most important individuals you will meet on your professional journey as they go on to form your professional network.